California court: Sex offenders can qualify for early parole

 The ballot measure, the justices ruled, “is not ambiguous concerning its scope regarding offenders who were previously convicted of a registerable sex offense or who are currently convicted of a registerable sex offense that the Department has itself defined as nonviolent.”

-Under California law violent offenses include things like rape, sodomy and continuous sexual abuse of a child.
+Under California law, violent offenses include things like rape, sodomy and continuous sexual abuse of a child.
 But the definition leaves out many other offenses, like pimping, incest, indecent exposure and possessing child pornography.

+The ruling could allow parole consideration for about 20,000 inmates, said Sacramento attorney Janice Bellucci, who argued the case and also is executive director of the Alliance for Constitutional Sex Offense Laws.
+About half are now serving time for sex crimes while the other half are in prison for some other offense like burglary or drugs but were previously convicted of a sex crime.

+But the court put the number much lower, based on the state corrections department’s earlier figures.
+While about 22,400 inmates were required to register for a sex offense based on a current or prior conviction, more than 18,000 were serving time for a violent offense.
+That left about 4,400 inmates.

 Sign up for Daily Newsletters